scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 - an integer representing a short ID, or
 - a string name from the [Service Assigned Numbers table](https://www.bluetooth.com/specifications/gatt/services).

-On success, the SDM's **response** shall contain an array of characteristic UUIDs as its result:
+On success, Scratch Link's **response** shall contain an array of characteristic UUIDs as its result:
 ```json5
 {
   "jsonrpc": "2.0",